 (rendering above by Zarta Architects)

-Humanities and Social Sciences: Preparation for a college education in the Humanities and Social Sciences together with research and academic study skills.
-Students earn a "Mechina Certificate," an alternative to the matriculation certificate (Bagrut) which is accepted by Sapir and other public colleges.
+Mechina Programs for Humanities and Sciences: Two tracks that provide preparation for college education.
+Successful participants gain a "Mechina Certificate", as an alternative to the matriculation certificate (Bagrut), accepted by Sapir and other public colleges.

 Pre-Academy Program for Arab-Bedouin Students: This track focuses on bridging the gaps that many of the College’s Arab-Bedouin students experience in Hebrew, math, and English proficiency.